gadmiraal/Generative-AI-for-bio-molecule-design-notes/ML related/Ideas.md

+# Research Question
+- **Can we use a transformer to do both sequence to structure and structure to sequence generation using a diffusion model?**
+	- Use the all atom representation for sequence representation
+	- Use ... for structure representation
+- Using this we learn a co-design representation of a protein in the transformer model but we do not explicitly do co-design?
+- The drawback of this approach is that we do not fully leverage the possibility to design proteins with unnatural amino acids.
+-

 ### Gedachtespinsel
 - Many models can only be as good as its data, how can these new models surpass its training data?
 	- Look at AlphaGo